jeffbeckinc/Healthcare_Analytics/README.md

 ## 📊 Key Skills Demonstrated
 - Use of subqueries, and statistical filters (e.g. outliers via standard deviation)
 - Conversion of `varchar` fields into formatted numeric displays
-- Python-based summary statistics, finding missing values, connecting to a SQL database and creating visuals like a heatmap, box plot and bar graph
+- Python-based summary statistics, finding missing values, connecting to a SQL database and creating visuals such as heatmap, box plot and bar graph
 - Design of data model and visuals in Power BI for economic metrics and compliance readiness

 ## 📁 Repository Structure